beterry/deacom-hw/README.md

 In the end, I was able to successfully accomplish each challenge.

 I enjoyed the variation of the challenge topics.
 I had to troubleshoot CSS, route data from an API into the DOM, and also create a component from scratch.
-Being able to complete all these challenges reaffirms that I have the potential to be a successful web developer.

 The final component is easy to install and simple to edit.
 I strived to design and code a bright modern, and relevant component and I think the result accomplishes those goals.